 Live Testing Instructions

-Note: The person testing will need to provide your Specialist with a gmail address that can be used for testing.
+Note: The person testing will need to provide your Google Manager with a gmail address that can be used for testing.

-- Click on the Opt-In link emailed to you by your Google Specialist.
+- Click on the Opt-In link emailed to you by your Google Manager.
 Select Alpha and click Submit to be approved for Alpha Testing.

-- Go back to your email and select the “Testing Link” shared by your Google Specialist.
+- Go back to your email and select the “Testing Link” shared by your Google Manager.
 This is where you can access the ordering page.

 - NOTE: You must be logged in with this email to see the “order” button in GMB.